jakriz/derrick/README.md

 ## Warning

 When you use Derrick you run code taken from the internet on your personal machine or, possibly worse, your CI server.
 Be careful, use HTTPS and do not use it for code which is modifiable by your users.

-The project is released under MIT license, without warranty of any kind, use at your own discretion.
+The project is released under [MIT license](https://tldrlegal.com/license/mit-license).